Many students wonder,

 Both of these training programs will prepare the student for work in a health care facility (e.g. Assisted Living, nursing facility, hospital) or in a residential setting (e.g. in-home care), but CNAs also have the opportunity to work within doctor offices and hospitals.

 The last area that differs between these two titles are the salary levels.
 In general, CNAs make more because they have more training.
 But that is not always the case.
-Information about CNA salary estimates can be found here.
-And the salary levels of a CMA can be found here.
+While we cannot predict salary levels, you can check projections at with the US Bureau of Labor Statistics HERE.

 So which will win for you in the battle of CNA vs CMA?

 It may be scary to make this decision, but know that you are the only one that can decide.
 If you need additional information about the similarities and differences in the various certifications, read this article: 5 Questions to Ask When Selected a Certification

 Regardless the career path you choose, know that you will be making a big impact on those around you.